NASDAQ Stock Market Forecast

 Domestic spending, cultural changes, trade wars, commodity prices, wage levels, consumer confidence, and even media news reports and biased journalism can all affect the stock prices and profit outlook for tech stocks.
 The price of a tech stock on the NASDAQ exchange is a valuation of its future value — a guesstimate of the performance of the company and the dividends it might pay.
 Sentiment does play a role.

 The NASDAQ composite index comprises about 3000 technology stocks.
 The NASDAQ 100 is a basket of the 100 largest actively traded U.S companies listed on the Nasdaq stock exchange.
+See our Best Stock Picks for 2020 and stock prices posts.

 The NASDAQ 100 Forecast